 Informal Teams

-Project managers are often responsible for creating their own teams.
+Project managers are often responsible for assembling a project team of their own.
 Here are a few questions you may find helpful when building your next all-star team!